curiostegui/pricing-page-conversion-study/analysis-report.md

 It presents little information on the value of higher-tier payment plans for prospective customers.
 As a result, the conversion rates for free trial users have plateaued.
 If there were a more robust payment page, the pricing experience for users could improve.

+## Experiment

+A redesigned pricing page 3-tier plan with plan options side by side with supporting information was developed and tested.
+The experiment ran for 30 days from January 15 to February 14, 2024.
+5000 users were randomly assigned and evenly split into two groups:

+**Control group (2500 users):** Saw the prior monthly/annual toggle pricing page.
+**Treatment group (2500 users):** Saw the new 3-tier pricing page.

+The primary objective is to test whether the redesigned pricing page increases the rate at which users convert from free to a paid subscription.

+Outside of the main conversion metric.
+I tracked and identified both secondary and guardrail metrics to ensure that improvements in conversion did not negatively affect other outcomes:

+- Revenue per User: Did the treatment generate more revenue per user exposed in the experiment?
+- 30-day churn rate: Did treatment users stay, or did they cancel their plan?
+- Annual plan: Did the new page shift converters towards annual plans?

 ## Methodology

 **Data Acquisition**